brevzin/cpp_proposals/4101_consteval_only_values/consteval-only-values.md

 ::: std
 ::: addu
-[c]{.pnum} An _immediate constant expression_ is either a glvalue core constant expression that refers to an object or function, or a prvalue core constant expression whose value satisfies the following constraints:
+[d]{.pnum} An _immediate constant expression_ is either a glvalue core constant expression that refers to an object or function, or a prvalue core constant expression whose value satisfies the following constraints:

-* [c.1]{.pnum} each constituent reference refers to an object or a function,
+* [d.1]{.pnum} each constituent reference refers to an object or a function,
-* [c.2]{.pnum} no constituent value of scalar type is an indeterminate or erroneous value ([basic.indet]), and
+* [d.2]{.pnum} no constituent value of scalar type is an indeterminate or erroneous value ([basic.indet]), and
-* [c.3]{.pnum} no constituent value of pointer type has an invalid pointer value ([basic.compound]).
+* [d.3]{.pnum} no constituent value of pointer type has an invalid pointer value ([basic.compound]).
 :::

 [21]{.pnum} A _constant expression_ is either